 Moisten hands lightly with water; rub over tortillas, one at a time.
 Place tortilla flat into an ungreased heavy frying pan or

 cast-iron griddle over medium heat; turn frequently until soft and pliable, approximately 30 seconds.
 Remove from heat and stack

 hot tortillas in a covered dish or wrap in aluminum foil.
 Keep hot for up to 2 hours on an electric warming tray or in a 150 degree F. oven.

 In a large frying pan over medium-low heat, melt butter.

-Learn how to make
+Learn how to make perfect